Grooming Service for Your Dog

 Core Vaccines

 At Port Kennedy Veterinary Hospital, we offer a set of three core vaccinations.
 The feline rhinotracheitis and feline calicivirus vaccines both prevent a common respiratory disease, often simplified as ‘cat flu’.
 This disease is easily spread between cats through coughing or sneezing and can affect cats of any age, but kittens are particularly susceptible.
-This vaccine should be boosted annually to prevent re-infection.
+This vaccine should be boosted annually to prevent reinfection.

 Additional Vaccines